UmamiAppearance/rollup-plugin-import-manager/README.md

  * `cjs`
  * `dynamic`

-This _can_ be helpful if there are overlapping matches across the types.
+This argument is mainly necessary when creating new units.
+Without members or default members the type cannot be guessed and needs to be specified.
+But the argument _can_ also be helpful for selecting modules, if there are overlapping matches across the types.
 For example if es6 and dynamic import share the same module name.
-But there are actually few situations where it is necessary to specify the type, to be honest.
-But the option is there.
+Which is admittedly a very unusual scenario.

 #### `createModule` <samp>[option for units]</samp>